muongi/kra-etims-woocommerce-integration/README.md

-# KRA eTims WooCommerce Integration
+# KRA eTims WooCommerce Plugin

 A comprehensive WordPress plugin that integrates WooCommerce stores with the Kenya Revenue Authority (KRA) eTims system for automated tax reporting and compliance.